tus/tus.io/src/content/blog/2025-03-25-tus-node-server-v2.0.0.md

   and Google Cloud Storage locker (already WIP) with a [similar approach](https://www.joyfulbikeshedding.com/blog/2021-05-19-robust-distributed-locking-algorithm-based-on-google-cloud-storage.html), removing the need for something like Redis or Postgres.
-- Running `@tus/s3-store` in Cloudflare (if possible).
+- Running `@tus/s3-store` in Cloudflare Workers (if possible).
 The store is compatible with Cloudflare’s storage solution [R2](https://www.cloudflare.com/en-gb/developer-platform/products/r2/), but it uses `node:fs`, which can’t be used in Cloudflare.